What is a credit inquiry?

 A credit inquiry is a request to see your credit report.
 There are two types of credit inquiries: hard inquiries, which can lower your credit score temporarily, and soft inquiries, which don’t affect your credit score at all.
 Both types allow people to see your credit report.

-Your credit score is a number between 300 and 850 that gives businesses an idea of how likely you are to make payments on time.
+Your credit score is between 300 and 850 that gives businesses an idea of how likely you are to make payments on time.
 The higher the number, the better your credit score.

 Here are some of the businesses that may want to look at your credit report.